Attempted Jewelry Store Robbers Shot By Employee Inside Pembroke Lakes Mall

 “They had a hammer.
 And they broke the glass of the display to take the things inside.
 And the owner of the store fired at them,” said another mall employee.

-Video from Chopper 4 shows two people being wheeled on a gurney and into waiting ambulances near the entrance to Dillards.
+Video from Chopper 4 shows two people being wheeled on gurneys and into waiting ambulances near the entrance to Dillards.

 The suspects were taken to Memorial Regional Hospital in Hollywood, according to Pembroke Pines Fire Department.